 - Patients must wear their distance correction

-- Retinoscope is kept along side of the target and the movement of the reflex is observed
+- Retinoscope is kept alongside the target and the movement of the reflex is observed

 Monocular Estimate Method(MEM):

-- Target: Near target attached to the retinoscope at patient working distance.Patient sees it binocularly
+- Target: Near target attached to the retinoscope at patient working distance.The patient sees it binocularly

 - Patients must wear their distance correction.